|

 attack, agree or disagree with the corporately held beliefs of

+the community?)
 Too often, when considering

 integrating "spirituality and faith" in the theatre